10 min read

 4. Thomson

 Serving similar vibes to Bukit Timah is its neighbouring estate of Thomson, just down the road via Lornie Highway.
-It’s not a new town nor a quintessential Singapore neighbourhood, but it’s located near two: Bishan and Toa Payoh, and a great middle ground if you’re unsure about plunging head-first into heartland life.
+It’s not a new town nor a quintessential Singapore neighbourhood, but it’s located near two, namely Bishan and Toa Payoh.
+This makes it a great middle ground if you’re unsure about plunging headfirst into heartland life.

 There are a plethora of classes offering activities of all kinds situated in Thomson and the neighbouring Sin Ming, Pemimpin, and Bishan areas, which makes the neighbourhood really nice for raising young children, too.